Ouxsoft/LivingMarkup/docs/lhtml5.md

  	</div>
  </div>
 ```
-If `div` were a component in the above example, the following would be true:
+If `div` were a module in the above example, the following would be true:
-* Component with id #1 can access no other Component public properties.
+* Module with id #1 can access no other Module public properties.
-* Component with id #2 can access component #1 public properties.
+* Module with id #2 can access module #1 public properties.
-* Component with id #3 can access components #1 and #2 public properties.
+* Module with id #3 can access modules #1 and #2 public properties.
-* Component with id #4 can access component #1 public properties.
+* Module with id #4 can access module #1 public properties.
-* Component with id #5 can access components #4 and #1 public properties.
+* Module with id #5 can access modules #4 and #1 public properties.

-## Component Hooks
+## Module Hooks
-The config defines method calls to be orchestrated against all the components instantiated, called "hooks".
-The hooks can differ project to project but it stands to reason that one of the last hooks called will render an output from the component and its content will replace the original element entirely,
+The config defines method calls to be orchestrated against all the modules instantiated, called "hooks".
+The hooks can differ project to project but it stands to reason that one of the last hooks called will render an output from the module and its content will replace the original element entirely,